michalkay-pixel/arch/README.md

 ### KDE Plasma Wayland Setup

+The Wayland session is automatically included when you install the `plasma` package group.

 1. At SDDM login screen, click on session type
 2. Select **"Plasma (Wayland)"**
 3. Login